-Old Tagalog, ancient Tagalog, deep Tagalog, all these for words and expressions this generation finds "weird", "uncool", or simply "Greek".
+Old Tagalog, ancient Tagalog, deep Tagalog (malalim) all these for words and expressions this generation finds "weird," "uncool," or simply "Greek."
 In the Philippines, there are more students in public schools than in private schools.
-But if students in private schools are the target users of English to Tagalog translation, an orientation is at hand.
-Students in private schools speak more English than the average public school student, because even at home, they are encouraged to converse in English.
+Generally, those who go to public schools may have more exposure to Tagalog and Filipino.
+But students in private schools may have more exposure to English than the average public school student, because even at home, they are encouraged to converse in English.

-Curiously, when studying Filipino, most students request their tutors or teachers to be able to translate the language lessons into English.
+Curiously, when studying Old Tagalog or Filipino, most students expect their tutors or teachers to be able to translate the language lessons into English.
 For example, in learning about "Panghalip" a student sometimes learns more easily if told that this means "Pronoun."

-Private tutors make the mentoring student friendly when they give in and translate lessons into English whenever necessary.
-While they can resort to this informal back translation in teaching concepts, they will find it difficult to translate vocabulary or concepts, say, from Tagalog literature.
+Teachers give in and translate lessons into English whenever necessary.
+But while they can resort to this informal back translation in teaching grammar and usage concepts, they will find it difficult to translate vocabulary or concepts, say, from Tagalog literature.

-In their subject "Filipino", students are routinely assigned to read and do exercises using books such as Florante at Laura and Ibong Adarna.
-Both written at the time of the Spanish occupation.
-As they are both poetry, the words become even more challenging.
-Teens meet their teacher's assignments with grudging compliance, after all, outside the classroom they speak a kind of "techno-cono" Taglish, so far removed from the world of these poems.
+In the subject "Filipino", students are routinely assigned to read and appreciate Filipino classics such as Florante at Laura and Ibong Adarna.
+Both written at the time of the Spanish occupation and poetry, these texts are challenging requirements.
+Teens meet their assignments with grudging compliance, after all, outside the classroom they speak a kind of "techno-cono" Taglish, so far removed from the world of these poems.

-Of course, the rich, old Tagalog in these epics needs to be appreciated, but parents and tutors have probably forgotten Florante at Laura, and their only clue about Ibong Adarna is the old local movie starring the late Filipino comedy king, Dolphy.
+The rich, old Tagalog in these epics needs to be appreciated, but parents and tutors may have already forgotten Florante at Laura, and their only clue about Ibong Adarna is the old movie starring the late Filipino comedy king, Dolphy.

 Sa loob at labas ng bayan kong sawi/ kaliluhay siyang nangyayaring hari/ kagalinga't bait ay nalulugami/ ininis sa hukay ng dusa't pighati.

-Ang magandang asal ay ipinupucólsa láot n~g dagat n~g cut-ya,t, lingatongbalang magagalíng ay ibinabaónat inalilibing na ualáng cabaong.
+Ang magandang asal ay ipinupucólsa láot ng dagat ng cutya't lingatong/ balang magagalíng ay ibinabaón/ at inililibing na ualáng cabaong.

 Ang magandang asal ay ipinupukol/ sa laot ng dagat ng kutya't linggatong/ balang magagaling ay ibinabaon/ at inililibing na walang kabaong.

-Ngunit ay ang lilo't masasamang loob/ sa trono ng puri ay iniluluklok/ at sa balang sukab na may asal hayop/ mabanngong insenso ang isinusuob.
+Ngunit ay ang lilo't masasamang loob/ sa trono ng puri ay iniluluklok/ at sa balang sukab na may asal hayop/ mabangong insenso ang isinusuob.

 Kaliluha't sama ang ulo'y nagtayo/ at ang kabaita'y kimi't nakayuko/ santong katuwira'y lugami at hapo,/ ang luha na lamang ang pinatutulo.

-At ang balang bibig na binubukalan/ nang sabing magaling at katotohanan/agad binibiyak at sinisisikan/ ganang inaalis dustang kamatayan.
+At ang balang bibig na binubukalan/ nang sabing magaling at katotohanan/agad binibiyak at sinisikangan/ nang kalis ng lalong dustang kamatayan.

-O taksil na pita sa yama't mataas/ o hangad sa puring hanging lumilipas/ ikaw ang dahilan ng kasamang lahat/ at niyaring nasapit na kahabag-habag.
+O taksil na pita sa yama't mataas/ o hangad sa puring hanging lumilipas/ ikaw ang dahilan ng kasamaang lahat/ at niyaring nasapit na kahabag-habag.

-When the target user is identified, translators must seek to use the language that will cater to a target demographic.
+Translators always seek to use the language that will cater to a target demographic.
 But one must not underestimate a native speaker's owido [from-birth acquaintance to the language by ear].
-Simply doing the language transfer with an indifferent attitude towards the limitations of the target user will defeat the purpose of translation.
+Simply doing the language transfer with an indifferent attitude on the strengths and limitations of the target user will defeat the purpose of translation.